katmarcin/Endangered_Language_Risk_Analysis/README.md

 # Endangered_Language_Risk_Analysis

-Explored different machine learning models to determine the algorithm that best predicts endangered language risk.
+Personal Projec: Explored different machine learning models to determine the algorithm that best predicts endangered language risk.

 To approach this unbalanced classfication problem, I trained and evaluated models with unbalanced classes.